Energy theft or meter tampering is when someone deliberately alters their electricity or gas meter so it does not measure their usage accurately.

 This theft is an offence and is noted in the Theft Act 1968, section 13 Abstracting Electricity, which states that a person who dishonestly uses without due authority or dishonesty causes to be wasted or diverted any electricity on conviction or indictment be liable to imprisonment for a term not exceeding five years.

 Please note that making a false allegation of tampering or abstraction is a criminal offence, and is referred to as attempting to pervert the course of public justice.
 This is stated as "where a person deliberately makes a false allegation about an offence in order to have a person arrested."
 There is also section 5(2) of the Criminal Law Act 1967 relating to wasteful employment of the police.
 These both may result in either fines or imprisonment.

 We are working alongside our regulator Ofgem, stayenergysafe and Crimestoppers to try and stop it, however, we need your help.

-stayenergysafe are a charity that work together with Crimestoppers, Ofgem and energy suppliers to stop energy theft.
+This is a charity that works with Crimestoppers, Ofgem and energy suppliers to stop energy theft.
 You can call them on 0800 023 2777.